Missy Elliott: Living With Graves’ Disease

 “Gossip Folks” is more than the title of one of Missy Elliott’s biggest hits.
-The game-changing producer, songwriter, rapper and singer had to deal with some “gossip folks” in real life after being M.I.A from the music scene battling a serious health condition: Graves’ disease.
+The 46-year-old game-changing producer, songwriter, rapper and singer had to deal with some “gossip folks” in real life after being missing in action from the music scene for a couple of years battling a serious health condition: Graves’ disease.

 “I couldn’t write because my nervous system was so bad – I couldn’t even use a pen,” the Grammy-winning artist told People magazine.